 I am looking for PhD, Masters and undergraduate students who are interested in research.
-If you are a prospective PhD or Masters student, please send me an email introducing yourself, along with your current resume or CV.
-If you are a current student at Mines, feel free to drop by my office (when I get one!).
+If you are a prospective PhD or Masters student, please send me a descriptive and specific email introducing yourself and your research interests along with your current resume or CV.
+If you are a current student at Mines, feel free to drop by my office.

 Projects and Grants